Policy 5.15

 Subpart I. Tips

 Tipping of individual students or staff is prohibited.
 A "No Tipping" statement will be publicly displayed for each program providing services that might lend themselves to tipping by customers.
-In the event that any tip money is received, it will be identified as such in the daily cash report and deposited in the resale account.
+If any tip money is received, it will be identified as such in the daily cash report and deposited in the resale account.

 Subpart J. Check Cashing